 Meeting a Customer’s Tight Deadline

 We are continuing to expand our Fabrication and Fixture capabilities and have completed yet another large project.
 A few months back, a customer came to us with an idea in mind and asked if we could take on the challenge of designing, engineering, machining, fabricating, and assembling a large tooling project for them within a very tight deadline.
-Pictured below are two completed fabrications which are involved in this tooling project.
-The fabrications are made up of 4140 steel and MIC-6 Aluminum and will be used to join 3 different run offs to make one complete product per fixture.
+Pictured below are two completed fabrications which were involved in this tooling project.
+The fabrications are made up of 4140 steel and MIC-6 Aluminum and will be used to join 3 different run-offs to make one complete product per fixture.

 In order to get this job complete, communication amongst all departments was crucial and needed to be maintained throughout the entire process.
 With the diverse set up we have developed over the last 54 years of being in the contract manufacturing industry, we were able to fully machine this fabrication in-house giving both the customer and our own self peace of mind knowing the job was completed without error.